Overview

 3. What is the minimum grade required for prerequisite and Nursing courses?

-To be eligible to apply, pre-requisite courses must be passed with a minimum grade of 2.5; all NURS courses require 3.0 grade or higher.
+To be eligible to apply, pre-requisite courses must be passed with a minimum grade of 2.5; all NURS courses require a 3.0 grade or higher.
 Only two attempts per a course are allowed to achieve the minimum required grade; this includes course withdraws (W) and attempts at other institutions.

 4. Do any of the prerequisite courses expire?